 A significant side extension, along with internal re-configurations of an Arts & Crafts period property set within a coastal Conservation Area, on the rugged Kent coastline.

 Externally the building maintains a traditional overcoat, in an effort to retain part of its original Arts & Craft form and character.
-Where a new addition is added these walls are clad in washed timber and stippled render, evoking a material richness and texture to the external facade.
-The constraints of a series of sloping levels on the site, results in the extension stepping down to the garden, achieved sensitively through a hint of change rather than a dramatic statement, in the form of a newly reconfigured and expanded multi-tiered terrace, which contains a series of outdoor spaces that bring the landscape closer to the house.
+Where a new addition is added these walls are clad in black timber and stippled render, evoking a material richness and texture to the external facade.
+The constraints of a series of sloping levels on the site, results in the extension stepping down to the garden, achieved sensitively through a hint of change rather than a dramatic statement.
+Working closely with British Garden Designer Chris Beardshaw, the house will sit within a rich setting boasting a series of social terraces, lavish planting and a focal natural pool.

 Project Team: Christopher Taylor, Karl Bowers, Ian Titherington, Charlotte Mitchell